php-bundles/json-request-bundle/README.md

 `$data = json_decode($request->getContent())`,
 it is now in this already there is no need to.

-For example when sending json-request from AngularJS or etc.
+For example when sending json-request from AngularJS, Vue.js or etc.
 Early:
 ``` php
 public function indexAction(Request $request)